wmsiddiqui/SnsSlackPublisher/README.md

 # SnsSlackPublisher
 A Lambda application written in Node.js that publishes incoming SNS messages to a Slack channel.
 Easily deployable using Powershell, AWS CLI, and Cloudformation.
-If you already have an AWS account setup, the applicatoion only takes a few keystrokes to deply if you're using Windows.
+If you already have an AWS account setup, the application only takes a few keystrokes to deploy.

 ## Recommended Requirements
 * Windows 10